 B. Regulatory Hurdles and Government Support

 Indian startups face regulatory hurdles and a lack of government support when expanding into the global market.
 This includes issues with intellectual property rights, complex tax laws, and bureaucratic barriers.
 However, the Indian government has introduced initiatives such as the Startup India scheme, which provides support in the form of funding, mentoring, and regulatory exemptions.
-Startups are also forming alliances and seeking international collaborations to navigate regulatory challenges and expand globally.
+Startups are also forming alliances and seeking international collaborations to navigate regulatory challenges and expand their global presence.

 C. Competition from Established Global Players